-To prepare students to attain academic, personal, and professional excellence in a multicultural and global society.
+To prepare students to attain academic, personal, and professional excellence, and to demonstrate exemplary civic engagement in a transcultural, national, and global community.

 The College is committed to enabling students, particularly those who have traditionally been excluded from higher education, to realize their intellectual and personal goals.
 Programs of study are rooted in the liberal arts and assist students in obtaining the skills, knowledge, and values they need to become empowered, active individuals engaged in renewing themselves, their relationships, their workplaces, and their communities.